WDD 130: Web Fundamentals

 3. Note and identify the errors, warnings, and information provided by the validation report.

-4. You should see a report of over 12 errors, warning, and info.
+4. You should see a report of over 12 errors, warnings, and information.

 5. On paper, try to fix the first five messages.